OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - (instancetype)initWithURL:(NSURL *)url;
 ```

 The method is called with a single argument of type `NSURL`.
-According to the [documentation](https://developer.apple.com/documentation/foundation/nsurl?language=objc "Apple Developer Website - NSURL class"), the `NSRURL` class has a property called `absoluteString`, whose value should be the absolute URL represented by the `NSURL` object.
+According to the [Apple Developer documentation](https://developer.apple.com/documentation/foundation/nsurl?language=objc "Apple Developer Website - NSURL class"), the `NSRURL` class has a property called `absoluteString`, whose value should be the absolute URL represented by the `NSURL` object.

 We now have all the information we need to write a Frida script that intercepts the `initWithURL:` method and prints the URL passed to the method.
 The full script is below.
 Make sure you read the code and inline comments to understand what's going on.